 The UK is a quick train ride or flight away from many exotic and incredible destinations.
 With so many opportunities to expand your worldview, it’s important to keep in mind that your intended destinations will most likely speak a different language, have different customs and use a different currency than what you’re used to.
 Take the time before you book your trip to read up on your destination and prepare yourself for what to expect.

 If you’re travelling to a non-English speaking country, learn a few phrases in the native language.
 The locals will appreciate the effort!

-It’s so easy to get caught up in the excitement of a new destination and, even though you’ll want to experience everything that it has to offer, the reality is: if you’re going to Paris (for example) for 2 days YOU CANNOT SEE EVERYTHING.
+It’s so easy to get caught up in the excitement of travelling abroad, and even though you’ll want to experience everything that it has to offer, the reality is: if you’re going to Paris (for example) for 2 days YOU CANNOT SEE EVERYTHING.
 Pick and choose the landmarks, museums or restaurants that are most important to you and ENJOY what you’re seeing.
 You will not be able to enjoy yourself if you’re constantly looking at your watch and thinking about how the Louvre closes in 2 hours.
 You can always plan another trip, but you won’t be able to re-capture your feelings the first time you’re in a new location.

 While not reading reviews and landing yourself in a strange hotel can make for some fun stories later, it often just leads to stress in the moment.
 Avoid this common mishap and do a little bit of quick reading about the hotel, hostel or inn that you’re staying at as well as the area in which it’s located.
 Consider items like accessibility to transit, closeness to popular attractions, safety features offered by the hotel etc. Knowing these items will put your mind at ease and give you the ability to really enjoy your getaway.